aws-samples/automated-exploratory-data-with-model-operationalization/README.md

 ## Walkthrough

-For a full walkthrough of Automating Exploratory Data Analysis and Model Operationalization with Amazon Sagemaker, see this blog post.
+For a full walkthrough of Automating Exploratory Data Analysis and Model Operationalization with Amazon Sagemaker, see this blog post. <Link here>

 Our solution demonstrates an automated end-to-end approach to perform Exploratory Data Analysis (EDA) with human in the loop to determine the model quality thresholds and approve the optimal/qualified data to be pushed into Sagemaker pipeline in order to push the final data into feature store, thereby speeding the executional framework.